 Who doesn’t want stronger and longer curls?
-This unique formula has the natural ingredients that your hair needs to help reduce breakage by 94% when used as a part of the Goddess Strength system.
+This unique formula has the natural ingredients that your hair needs to help reduce breakage by 94 percent when used as a part of the Goddess Strength system.
 Castor oil, black cumin seed oil, and ginger support gentle detangling and more manageable styling to help you retain length.

-Best Hydrating: NaturAll Club Nourishing Avocado Leave-In Conditioner
+Best Hydrating: NaturAll Club Nourishing Avocado Leave-In Conditioner with Kiwi

 Have you ever tried a leave-in conditioner that felt like it did more harm than good?
 Well, this nourishing lightweight conditioner is sure to be an answer to dry, thirsty tresses.
-The formula contains naturally sourced avocado and coconut oils to help seal in moisture and prevent frizz, resulting in hair that is noticeably more hydrated.
+The formula contains naturally-sourced avocado and coconut oils to help seal in moisture and prevent frizz, resulting in hair that is noticeably more hydrated.

 Best for Wash-and-Go Styles: TGIN Rose Water Leave In Conditioner

 A leave-in conditioner that moisturizes your curls while also delivering subtle hold sounds like a win-win.
 Users with all curl types rave that this lightweight formula delivers definition and shine for even the tightest curls.
-It’s also designed to help protect your hair from free radicals and to stabilize its pH, resulting in body and bounce for your wash-and-go styles.
+It’s also designed to help protect your hair from free radicals and stabilize pH, resulting in body and bounce for your wash-and-go styles.

 Best for Detangling: Kinky Curly Knot Today Detangler

 Detangling your textured hair can be frustrating, to say the least, but it can also be damaging.
-If you want to grow your hair healthier or longer, you’ll want to prioritize a gentle detangling process, made easier by this super slippery leave-in.
+If you want to grow your hair healthier or longer, you’ll want to prioritize a gentle detangling process made easier by this super slippery leave-in.
 Use it for longer-lasting twist-outs and easier styling.